paulssonlab/paulssonlab/README.md

 This repo contains code and notebooks used in the Paulsson Lab.

 ## Installation
+You should fork this repo (click the button in the upper-right of https://github.com/paulssonlab/paulssonlab) under your personal github account.
+Then clone your personal fork with, e.g., `git clone git@github.com:shenker/paulssonlab.git`.
 After cloning this repository, run the following (replace `paulssonlab` with the desired name for your conda environment):
 ```
+git remote add upstream git@github.com:paulssonlab/paulssonlab.git
 conda env create -n paulssonlab -f environment.yml
 echo "conda activate paulssonlab" > .envrc
 direnv allow